 - 8. The following specifics must be met: - a.
 That the operator (Lookout Housing and Health Society) adheres to the project program outlined in Schedule C of this permit with regards to procedures, on- and off-site support, staffing and security plans, and commitment to the neighbouring community. - b.
 No visitors outside of support, or related services shall be permitted on site. - c.
 Outdoor activity and intake areas shall be landscaped and/or screened from public view and from the view of adjacent properties. - d.
 Adequate lighting shall be provided in all areas where people will be on site and shall be shielded and reflected away from adjacent uses. - e.
 Adequate management, support staff, and security must be present during the hours of operation of the facility.
-A minimum of one (1) security guard must be present on the site when the site is not otherwise staffed.
-Neighbourhood security to be provided in accordance with the sub-licence agreement. - f.
+A minimum of one (1) security guard must be present on the site when the site is not otherwise staffed. - f.
 A security plan shall be submitted to the RCMP for review and comment. - g.
 Cowichan Housing Association, or partner, must establish a Community Advisory Committee and meet a minimum of once per month.
 Representation should include local business owners, neighbouring residents, representatives from Island Health, the City of Duncan, and Local RCMP among others. - h.
 All structures must be in compliance with any life safety recommendations by the City's Fire Inspector.